Jesus – Who Was this man?

 Now there was a man of the Pharisees, named Nicodemus, a ruler of the Jews; {2} this man came to Him by night, and said to Him, “Rabbi, we know that You have come from God as a teacher; for no one can do these signs that You do unless God is with him.”
 (John 3:1-2)

-When considering the miraculous works which Jesus performed the following account illustrates two very opposite conclusions which can be reached by those who have knowledge of the same facts.
-Perhaps this highlights the potential reaction of every person, and serves as a reminder for all to be cautious in the conclusions they form, and more importantly what might be the hidden motives of the heart which lead to these conclusions.
+Regarding the miraculous works which Jesus performed the following account illustrates two opposite responses by those who had knowledge of the same facts.
+Perhaps this highlights the potential reaction of people even today, and serves as a reminder for all to be cautious and careful when drawing conclusions regarding the miracles of Jesus.
+And perhaps even more importantly what might be the motives of the heart which lead to these conclusions.
 The Pharisees had been rebuked by Jesus for their hypocrisy.
-Instead of repenting they became more hardened in their unbelief and opposition to Jesus.
-Consider this account in the gospel of John and the reaction of the Pharisees as compared to the blind man whom Jesus had healed.
+Instead of repenting they became more hardened in their unbelief and opposition to Jesus which led them to the wrong conclusion about the miracles of Jesus.
+Consider this account in the gospel of John and the reaction of the Pharisees as compared to that of the blind man whom Jesus had healed.

 “Therefore some of the Pharisees were saying, “This man is not from God, because He does not keep the Sabbath.”
 But others were saying, “How can a man who is a sinner perform such signs?”
 And there was a division among them. {17} They said^ therefore to the blind man again, “What do you say about Him, since He opened your eyes?”
 And he said, “He is a prophet.” {18} The Jews therefore did not believe it of him, that he had been blind, and had received sight, until they called the parents of the very one who had received his sight, {19} and questioned them, saying, “Is this your son, who you say was born blind?
 Then how does he now see?” {20} His parents answered them and said, “We know that this is our son, and that he was born blind; {21} but how he now sees, we do not know; or who opened his eyes, we do not know.
 Ask him; he is of age, he shall speak for himself.” {22} His parents said this because they were afraid of the Jews; for the Jews had already agreed, that if anyone should confess Him to be Christ, he should be put out of the synagogue. {23} For this reason his parents said, “He is of age; ask him.” {24} So a second time they called the man who had been blind, and said to him, “Give glory to God; we know that this man is a sinner.” {25} He therefore answered, “Whether He is a sinner, I do not know; one thing I do know, that, whereas I was blind, now I see.” {26} They said therefore to him, “What did He do to you?
 How did He open your eyes?” {27} He answered them, “I told you already, and you did not listen; why do you want to hear it again?
 You do not want to become His disciples too, do you?” {28} And they reviled him, and said, “You are His disciple, but we are disciples of Moses. {29} “We know that God has spoken to Moses; but as for this man, we do not know where He is from.” {30} The man answered and said to them, “Well, here is an amazing thing, that you do not know where He is from, and yet He opened my eyes. {31} “We know that God does not hear sinners; but if anyone is God-fearing, and does His will, He hears him. {32} “Since the beginning of time it has never been heard that anyone opened the eyes of a person born blind. {33} “If this man were not from God, He could do nothing.” {34} They answered and said to him, “You were born entirely in sins, and are you teaching us?”
 And they put him out.”
 (John 9:16-34)